 by Catherine Sherrington, Anne Tiedemann, Nicola Fairhall, Jacqueline C.T.
 Close and Stephen R. Lord

-This article compiled data from 54 randomized controlled trials looking at exercise as a single intervention to prevent falls.
-They concluded that exercise for falls prevention should occur at least 2 hours per week and should be targeted at both the general community as well as those at high risk of falls and may occur in both a group or home-based setting.
+This updated systematic review compiled data from 99 comparisons from 88 randomized controlled trials, totaling 19,478 participants, looking at exercise as a single intervention to prevent falls.
+They concluded that exercise for falls prevention at least three (3) hours per week showed the greatest effects and should be targeted at both the general community as well as those at high risk of falls and may occur in both a group or home-based setting.
 The exercise programs should include: moderate to high challenges to balance as well as strength training, a sufficient dose of exercise, exercise needs to be ongoing, and should include a brisk walking training, unless they are a high risk falls individual.

 Mean age of participants in study: 65+ years old